sahil-chaudhary/Monte-Carlo-Tree-Search/README.md

-# Monte Carlo Tree Search
- Hey, I stumbled on this algorithm and people claiming this idea being used everywhere.
-Hence, I decided I had to implement this algorithm in LLMs and see the performance and other architectures and ML models too.
+## Contributors
+1. Sahil Chaudhary

+# Abstract
+Monte Carlo Tree Search(MCTS) is weirdly used in every other possible problems.
+This particular idea is also recently adapted in LLMs.
+The idea is to perform some experiments around use of MCTS in applications of LLMs and AI.